martong/finstrument_mock/README.md

   ret i32 %call_res.0
 }
 ```
-Actually the IR is much more verbose if optimization is not enabled, therefore
+Actually, the IR is much more verbose if optimization is not enabled, therefore
 it is a good idea to use `-O2`.

 ### Constexpr functions